 It looks robotic

 The best thing you can do for your brand is put some personality in it.
-Humanize it and let people know there is a person behind the scenes aiming to connect with them.
-When you cross-post, this isn’t the message people get at all.
+Social media is abotu being social - people connecting with people.
+So, humanize your brand and let people know there is a person behind the scenes aiming to connect with them.
+When you cross-post, this isn’t always the message people get.
 If you have followers on Twitter who only see half a post with a link back to Facebook each and every time, that will turn them off of the brand as it looks robotic and spammy.

 Tagging doesn’t work the same